androidchat/androidchat.github.io/CONTRIBUTING.md

 		_Please do not add any kind of gradient to the image as that will be added via CSS._

-5. The content of the post is up to you.
+6. The content of the post is up to you.
 It is however possible to have a foreword if you so desire.
 Make sure the first paragraph is _italic_ and a bottom margin will be added.

 	**Foreword example:**
 	```markdown
 	_Lorem ipsum dolor sit amet, consectetur adipisicing elit.
 Rem tempore similique esse dolorem aliquam, commodi id nam, maiores qui eveniet minima a accusamus consequatur quam.
 Eius ducimus, quo corporis illo._
 	```

-6. Push the changes to the fork and make a pull request.
+7. Push the changes to the fork and make a pull request with the newly made branch.

 ## Coding style guidelines